enridaga/research-ecosystem-framework/pages/pilots/polifonia.md

 credits: "This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement N. 101004746."
 ---

-This pilot refers to the Polifonia ecosystem, which applies the REECO framework
+This pilot refers to the Polifonia ecosystem, which applies the REECO framework.